rtlee9/serveit-demo-imagenet-keras/README.md

 # Live ServeIt demo
-## ImageNet classifier API with Keras pretrained model
+## ImageNet classifier API with Keras pre-trained model

-[ServeIt](https://github.com/rtlee9/serveit) lets you easily serve model predictions and supplementary information from a RESTful API.
-This repository illustrates this process by deploying a pretrained ImageNet classifier to an API endpoint.
-The classifier accepts an image URL as a URL argument in a POST request and responds with the top 3 predicted classes for that image.
+[ServeIt](https://github.com/rtlee9/serveit) is an open source library that lets you serve model predictions and supplementary information from a RESTful API on any domain using your favorite Python ML library in as little as one line of code.
+This repository illustrates the process of deploying a pre-trained ImageNet classifier with ServeIt to a new API endpoint.
+The classifier accepts an image URL as a parameter in a POST request and responds with the top predicted classes for that image.

 Give it a try!